ElfSundae/AVDemo/README.md

 AVCamManual adds manual controls for focus, exposure, and white balance to the AVCam sample application.

+### AVCaptureLocation: Using AVFoundation APIs to record a movie with location metadata

+This sample shows how to use AVAssetWriterInputMetadataAdaptor API to write timed location metadata, obtained from CoreLocation, during live video capture.
+The captured movie file has video, audio and metadata track.
+The metadata track contains location corresponding to where the video was recorded.

 ### AVCaptureToAudioUnit

 AVCaptureAudioDataOutput To AudioUnit iOS